FlyingRagnar/asherons-call-metas/utilities/GauntletLumGems/README.md

 Gauntlet Lum Gems V1
 Goes to Asheron's Castle and buys luminance gems commonly used for Gauntlet
-Ensures characters has at least 5 of each gem (Rare Armor, Rare Damage, Crystal of Vitality)
+Ensures character has at least 5 of each gem (Rare Armor, Rare Damage, Crystal of Vitality)
 At most, this will cost 125,000 luminance
+Note: A character needs only 1 of each per Gauntlet run.
+5 are purchased for convenience.

 Steps to run:
 - Copy the .met file into Virindi Tank directory, usually C:\Games\VirindiPlugins\VirindiTank